-nPeriodic, which is determined at iocInit time, is the number of periodic rates. papPeriodic is a pointer to an array of pointers to scan_lists.
+The nPeriodic variable holds the number of periodic scan rates configured. papPeriodic points to an array of pointers to periodic_scan_lists.
 There is an array element for each scan rate.
-Thus the structure illustrated in the figure below exists after iocInit.

 A periodic scan task is created for each scan rate.

 The following routines implement periodic scanning: